nchibana/dataviz-developer-exam/README.md

 ## How Application Works

 You can run `npm install` and `npm start` in the project's directory on your local computer to run the app in development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
-From the `build` folder, you can also run `python -m http.server 3000` to view it in your browser.

 In the interest of time, I have also deployed this to a private site, which you can visit [here](https://mckinsey-developer-exam.netlify.app/).
 The password will be provided in an email.